Some veterans will join women’s march to protest after Trump inauguration

 Like McAleer, former Army Capt.
 Sue Fulton said she feels the comments she’s heard over the past year challenge the constitutional rights she took an oath to defend.

-“I am marching because I believe this gathering of people is expressing that we will stand and fight for those freedoms, for the rights guaranteed to all Americans in the constitution,” said Fulton, who, like McAleer, was one of the first women to graduate West Point.
+“I am marching because I believe this gathering of people is expressing that we will stand and fight for those freedoms, for the rights guaranteed to all Americans in the Constitution,” said Fulton, who, like McAleer, was one of the first women to graduate West Point.

+“I plan to attend as a private citizen with my young children as part of my efforts to show them that people should stand together for what they believe in.” — Kayla Williams, director for the Center for Women Veterans at the Department of Veterans Affairs

 Fulton served at a time when being gay or lesbian was banned from the military and there were “active witch hunts.”
-She helped fight the ban and then the repeal of the Don’t Ask, Don’t Tell policy and has since founded SPART*A, a group for LGBT military members and veterans and their families.
+She helped fight the ban and then the repeal of the "don’t ask, don’t tell" policy and has since founded SPART*A, a group for LGBT military members and veterans and their families.

 Fulton said she believed rolling back policies that have opened up the military to these communities “would be an incredible distraction” and she doubted the Trump administration would “prioritize a culture war over the very real wars we are fighting.”
 She worried that it could slow progress and pick away at women’s advances in military integration.